DynamoDS/DynamoPrimer/10_Packages/10-2_Mesh-Toolkit.md

 > In Dynamo, go to *Packages > Search for Packages...* in the top menu bar.
 In the search field, type *"MeshToolkit"*, all one word, minding the caps.
 Click the download arrow for the appropriate package for your version of Dynamo.
 Simple as that!

 ### Exercise
->Download the example file that accompanies this exercise (Right click and "Save Link As...").
+>Download and unzip the example files for this exercise (Right click and "Save Link As...").
 A full list of example files can be found in the Appendix.
-[Mesh-Toolkit_Intersect-Mesh.dyn](datasets/10-3/Mesh-Toolkit_Intersect-Mesh.dyn)
+[Mesh-Toolkit.zip](datasets/10-3/Mesh-Toolkit.zip)

-In this example, we will look at the Intersect node in the mesh toolkit.
+Begin by opening *Mesh-Toolkit_Intersect-Mesh.dyn in Dynamo.* In this example, we will look at the Intersect node in the mesh toolkit.
 We will import a mesh and intersect it with a series of input planes to create slices.
 This is the starting point for preparing the model for fabrication on a laser cutter, waterjet cutter, or CNC mill.

 ![Import Mesh](images/10-3/contour01.png)
->1.	**File Path:** Locate the mesh file to import.
+>1.	**File Path:** Locate the mesh file to import (*standford_bunny_tri.obj*).
 Supported file types are .mix and .obj
 2. **Mesh.ImportFile:** Connect the file path to import the mesh

 ![Intersect](images/10-3/contour02.png)